Regional Contest Rules

 Jury agrees that there is an ambiguity or error in the

-problem statement, a clarification will be issued to all
+problem statement, a clarification may be issued to all

 teams.